Mark Lewis

 BSc (Hons) Software Engineering

-I’ve been interested in technology since I was a kid – reading books about space travel, computer graphics and animation, robotics; and of course, tinkering around with my dad’s poor old laptop.
-What inspired me to study software engineering specifically, was thinking how cool it was that people can create programs to solve their own problems.
-And when I read that software was used to control the Apollo 11 Lunar Module, I knew software engineering was the thing I wanted to do.
-A formal university education would be the way forward, providing me with the structured knowledge and support I would need – something which self-teaching alone couldn’t offer.
+I’ve been interested in technology since I was a kid, reading books about space travel, robotics and computer graphics, and tinkering around with my dad’s poor old laptop.
+I’ve always been fascinated by space as well, everything from Hubble images of distant nebulae to space weather and how the sun affects the Earth, and things like the SR-71 Blackbird and the English Electric Lightning, which could climb faster than most aircraft could fly straight.
+What really got me into software engineering was realising that you can just… create programs to solve your own problems.
+And when I found out software was used to control the Apollo 11 Lunar Module, that was it for me.
+I knew software engineering was what I wanted to do, and that going to university would give me the structured knowledge and support that self-teaching alone couldn’t.